 Ben regularly advises institutions of higher education on all manner of federal, state, and local laws that apply to colleges and universities, including, but not limited to, education-specific regulatory matters such as the Clery Act, FERPA, Title IX, and the Higher Education Act.

 Ben also serves as a business adviser to these clients, helping them negotiate contracts, evaluate business and operational risks, and identify solutions to everyday legal problems.

 Over the course of his career, Ben has represented and provided counsel to clients in a variety of complex EEO and labor and employment matters, including cases arising under Title VII of the Civil Rights Act, Section 1981, the Age Discrimination in Employment Act, the Americans with Disabilities Act, the Family Medical Leave Act, the Fair Labor Standards Act, qui tam actions, and various other state tort laws.
 Ben has also successfully represented educational institutions in the defense of individual and class action student claims in court and arbitration.

-In addition to his litigation experience, Ben has considerable experience in real estate development and leasing matters, and was recognized for his contributions in overseeing leasing and development activities over a two-year period that resulted in the completion of 49 projects in 21 different cities that developed over 1 million feet of campus space for his clients.
+In addition to his litigation and compliance experience, Ben has considerable experience in real estate development and leasing matters and was recognized for his contributions in overseeing leasing and development activities over a two-year period that resulted in the completion of 49 projects in 21 different cities that developed over 1 million feet of campus space for the client.

-Ben has spoken at multiple industry conferences regarding employment and compliance matters and has published articles for industry trade group magazines.
+Ben has spoken at multiple industry conferences regarding compliance and employment matters and has published articles for industry trade group magazines.